Marcos Baghdatis: 2005: A rising star

-2006: Australian Open final and entering top ten
+2006: Australian Open final and entering top 10

 Baghdatis entered the Australian Open as an unseeded player, under the coaching of Guillaume Peyre, and produced an unexpected four-set victory over second-seed and world No. 3, Andy Roddick, in the fourth round.
 He then defeated the seventh seed Ivan Ljubičić in the quarterfinals in five sets.
 In the semifinals, he came back from two sets down to defeat fourth seed David Nalbandian in five.
 The vocal support he enjoyed from his local fans (consisting mostly of members of Melbourne's large Greek Australian community) throughout the tournament was considered one of the highlights of the tournament.
 In the final, Baghdatis started strongly (being a set and a break up with a chance to double break), but eventually lost to world No. 1, Roger Federer, in four sets.

 At the French Open, Baghdatis lost in the second round in five sets to Julien Benneteau.
 At Wimbledon, Baghdatis defeated Andy Murray in the fourth round in straight sets.
 In the quarterfinals, Baghdatis beat the 2002 champion and former world No. 1, Lleyton Hewitt.
 Baghdatis then lost to Rafael Nadal in the semifinals in three sets.
 At the US Open, Baghdatis defeated Alexander Waske in the first round.
-He played retiring Andre Agassi in the second round, and in a long match that lasted past midnight, Baghdatis lost 4–6, 4–6, 6–3, 7–5, 5–7.
+He played retiring Andre Agassi in the second round, and in a long match that lasted past midnight, Baghdatis lost in five sets.
 This was to be the final victory of Agassi's twenty-year professional career, as he lost to Benjamin Becker in the following round.
-At the China Open, an ATP International Series event, Baghdatis defeated Mario Ančić in the final 6–4, 6–0, for his first career ATP tournament championship.
+At the China Open, an ATP International Series event, Baghdatis defeated Mario Ančić in the final for his first career ATP tournament championship.